fredgj/mom/README.rst

-If a decorator has been defined with default arguments you need to pass the keyword dictionary to decorate_with.
+If a decorator has been defined with default arguments you need to pass the keyword arguments dictionary to decorate_with.
 This can be done like this:

 .. code:: python